MagicMirrorOrg/MagicMirror-Documentation/configuration/secrets.md

 ## Using secrets in server-side modules

-You have to add a new parameters in `config.js`:
+You have to add new parameters in `config.js`:

 ```js
 let config = {